department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/discovery-sprint-12-2019/prep-discussion-guide.md

 ## Moderator Logistics
 _Use #vsp-documentation-site-discovery in Slack for real-time feedback from observers._

-## Intro [Megan to update]
+## Intro
 Thanks for joining us today!
-My name is Megan and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about the experience of the VFS team working with the VSP team.
+My name is [name] and I am a [role] on [team].
+As you may know, VSP is doing a discovery sprint this week regarding our documentation.
+We've got a few other folks from the discovery sprint team here today as well who are observing and taking notes and may chime in with questions as we go.
+The topic we're going to cover today is documentation, not exclusive to VA.gov documentation.

-Before we start, a few things I want to mention:
+Before we start, there are a few things I want to mention:

-This entire session should take about 30 min.
-I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+This entire session is scheduled for an hour.
+We don't want to keep you any longer than that, so I may occasionally prompt you with the next question or topic.

-In this session, we want to hear your honest opinions.
-We are not testing your ability.
-We just want to improve the process so we can all better meet Veteran's needs.
-I will not be offended by any opinions you express, and I welcome your feedback.
+We want to hear your honest opinions, and we welcome your feedback.

-If for any reason and at any time you want to stop the session, please let me know.

-Are you comfortable if I record my screen and audio as we talk today?

-We use the recordings to confirm that we have captured your opinions accurately.
-The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
+Is it alright with you if I record this call as we talk today?
+We'll use the recordings to confirm that we captured the conversation accurately, and we'll destroy them after we complete analysis.
+No comments will be attributed to you directly.

-If yes: Once I start recording, I am going to confirm that you are ok with me recording this session once more.
-Start recording.

-I have started recording.
-I'd like to confirm: Are you comfortable if I record my screen the audio as we talk today?"
+[If yes, start recording]

+Alright, we're recording!

 ## Standard Questions

 ### Provider Questions
-As someone who has created documentation before for others to use:
+[If applicable] I understand that you've created documentation or contributed to a documentation ecosystem before for others to use.

+As someone who's been involved in documentation management:
 - Talk me through a time when you’ve had a really successful experience with documentation.
 - How did you know it was successful (or not)?
 What were the results?
 What behavior were you seeing to indicate that?
 - What tools and processes have you found effective in the past?
 - What tools and processes have you found ineffective in the past?
-- What processes did you use to set standards across different teams?
+- What processes did you use to set standards across different teams who were contributing to the documentation?
 - How did you ensure that the information stayed up to date?
 - What do you think VSP, the platform team, can learn from this example?
 - If you had the chance to create that ecosystem again, what would you do differently?